2024–25 ECAC Hockey men's season

 The 2024–25 ECAC Hockey men's season was the 64th season of play for ECAC Hockey and took place during the 2024–25 NCAA Division I men's ice hockey season.
 The season began on October 4, 2024, and concluded on March 29, 2025 when Cornell lost in the NCAA tournament Toledo regional final.

 Coaches

 At the conclusion of the previous season, Princeton announced that Ron Fogarty would not be returning as head coach.
-Soon thereafter, Cornell's associate had coach, Ben Syer, was named as the Tigers' 18th head coach.
+Soon thereafter, Cornell's associate head coach, Ben Syer, was named as the Tigers' 18th head coach.

 Later in the offseason, Cornell head coach Mike Schafer announced that this would be his final season behind the bench.
 At the same time, Casey Jones, then the head coach for Clarkson, was announced as Schafer's successor and he joined the staff as an associate head coach.

 Clarkson then announced that alumnus and former assistant coach, Jean-François Houle, would leave the Laval Rocket to take over at his alma mater.